X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter

 Eq. (\ref{eq:ratio_SW_kappa1}) is a very important result.
-It shows that for solutions from the right branch of Fig. \ref{fig:contour}, the seasonal variation could be large, up to $\sim$ 20-25$\%$, relatively insensitive to the exact value of $\kappa$, $T_0$, and $\gamma$.
+It shows that for solutions from the right branch of Fig. \ref{fig:contour}, the seasonal variation could be large, up to $\sim$ 20-25$\%$, relatively insensitive to the exact value of $\gamma$.
 Fig.~\ref{fig:r_gamma} shows the results of the exact computation from Eq. (\ref{eq:ratio_SW}) supporting this claim, where the red and black lines remain relatively flat at $r\approx 1.23$ for all values of $\gamma$.
 The solutions from the left branch lead to a considerably smaller amplitude of the seasonal variation for any values of $\gamma$, as illustrated by the blue line in Fig.~\ref{fig:r_gamma}.
 In the context of the AQN framework, the result (\ref{eq:ratio_SW_kappa1}) provides a strong argument in favour of a solution in the right branch of Fig. \ref{fig:contour}, because only the right one is capable of leading to seasonal variations in agreement with \cite{Fraser:2014wja}.